 From pottery classes and Bollywood blockbusters in its mini cinema to visiting the local temple, Alila Diwa Goa’s endless Rolodex of activities is the only thing to deliberate over at this soporific haven.
 Yoga classes are conducted a suitably unstrenuous twice a week.

-Mandrem Beach is a preciously serene expanse behind which Ashiyana is neatly folded.
+Mandrem Beach in Goa is a preciously serene expanse behind which Ashiyana is neatly folded.
 Twice-daily classes are delivered by world-class teachers, with the cool sigh of palms surrounding its gauze-covered yoga shala a sweet reminder of its dazzling proximity to the ocean.

 Local hosts Annu and Chinu’s laid-back Banyan Tree Yoga is a 15-minute saunter from Mandrem’s tranquil shores.
 The 10 thatched huts and shala are built from traditional techniques using clay and bamboo—a nod to its earnest eco-drive—and the open-air shower in a modest grove of cashew trees quickly becomes a highlight.